 You should also prepare to take important papers with you.
 Having the right documents will help you take legal action or apply for benefits after you leave.
 Again, the NCADV offers good advice, suggesting that you take:

-On the National Domestic Violence Hotline website, you can use their "Interactive Guide to Safety Planning" to create a safety plan or read through the information to identify your safety options.
+On the National Domestic Violence Hotline website, you can use their "Interactive Guide to Safety Planning" to create a safety plan or read through the information to identity your safety options.

 If you have to leave your home quickly to get away from an abusive relationship, go to court immediately for a protective order that requires the abuser to stay away from you.
 If you have children, be sure the order gives you custody.
 Otherwise, you may be accused of kidnapping.